 THIS is what it feels like to take responsibility?

 No wonder nobody does it!

-Update: Here’s a video I have for you related to this topic and I encourage you to watch it and then read the entire blog post as well.
+Update: Here’s a video I have for you on the 10 ultimate signs of a healthy relationship.
+I encourage you to watch it and then read the entire blog post as well.

 And then I looked him in the eyes, and through his eyes I actually allowed myself to feel the pain I had caused.

 And I think that was the defining moment in which there was no turning back for me.
 I finally realised that all he needed was for me to take responsibility and to feel his pain, which I was resisting like there’s no tomorrow.

 That’s one of the hardest things to do, is to feel your lover’s pain.
 But it’s also one of the healthiest things you can do.
 And it’s one of the true things that create the deep trust and bond in a relationship.
 From that point on, I really learned what it means to take responsibility in my relationship.

 It means to care, to be attuned and to get out of myself for the sake of my lover – and for the sake of my own intrinsic relationship value.

 In healthy relationships, people take responsibility!